Spiritual Warfare Series — Devotional #4

 “Satan can use lack of forgiveness and failure to receive one who repents to control a church situation.” — J. Robert Clinton

-"Accept those back whom God has forgiven and who have shown genuine repentance." – J. Robert Clinton
+“Accept those back who God has forgiven and who have shown genuine repentance.” — J. Robert Clinton

 What is the difference between forgiveness and restoration?

 How can an unforgiving spirit harm the life of a follower of Jesus?
-(Ephesians 4:25–32)
+(See Ephesians 4:25–32)

 How can an unforgiving spirit harm the mission of the local church?

-How can a forgiving spirit help the life of a follower of Jesus?
+How can a forgiving spirit strengthen the life of a follower of Jesus?

 How can a forgiving spirit aid the advancement of the mission of the local church?

-Protect my soul and Your church from an unforgiving spirit.
-Teach us to forgive as You have forgiven us—with compassion and completeness.
-Through the power of the Holy Spirit, enable us to put away unwholesome talk concerning the offender.
-Teach us to use language that builds up the church, promotes peace, and exemplifies the gospel.
-Show us how to remove the roots of bitterness, explosive rage, unchecked anger, and abusive and malicious words.
-Teach us to put on kindness and compassion toward those who have offended us, so the world will see Your forgiveness in action and believe that You sent Your Son into the world as a ransom for sin.
+Father in heaven, protect my soul and Your church from the trap of an unforgiving spirit.
+Teach me to forgive as You have forgiven me—with compassion and completeness.
+Through the power of Your Holy Spirit, enable me to put away unwholesome talk about those who have offended me.
+Teach me to use words that build up the church, promote peace, and exemplify the gospel.
+Uproot bitterness, rage, unchecked anger, and abusive speech.
+Help me put on kindness and compassion so the world may see Your forgiveness in action and believe that You sent Your Son as a ransom for sin.

 I offer this prayer in the name of my God and Savior, Jesus Christ.
 Amen.